Sonia-96/MyStudyNotes/Java&Web/Java.md

 # File I/O

-## Adapters
+## Streams & Adapters

-Adapters are higher level objects that use streams to provide higher level operations.

-1. Input:
-   - Scanner: read bytes and returns numeric values, strings, etc.
-2. Output:
-   - PrintWriter: takes in variables and sends their values to associated output streams

-We use adapters to read and write bytes (raw), then we can deal with normal data types, e.g. String, int, etc.
+**Streams** read or write by bytes, which are not readable for human. **Adapters** are higher level objects that use streams to provide higher level operations.
+We can use adapters to deal with normal data types, e.g. String, numeric values, etc.

+## File Input

-## Scanner
+### Scanner

 1. user input